blacktorch/MPSS/README.md

 and the data when necessary.

 > #### Subscribers
-> To register as a subscriber, connect to the network bus (which is where ever the MPSService is running)<br>
+> To register as a subscriber, connect to the network bus (which is where ever the com.chidiebere.MPSService is running)<br>
 and send a [JSON](https://www.json.org/json-en.html) message in this format.

 ````JSON